An increase in downwards momentum was expected for the main Elliott wave count. The target at 1,946 was exceeded.

 At 2,218 minor wave 5 would reach equality in length with minor wave 3.
 This target may be met in October.

 I have drawn a parallel channel about minuette wave (iii) using Elliott’s first technique: draw the first trend line from the highs of subminuette waves i to iii, then place a parallel copy on the low of subminuette wave ii.
-A clear breach of this channel to the downside would provide strong confirmation that minuette wave (iv) has arrived.
-Minuette wave (iv) may reach as low as the 0.618 Fibonacci ratio of minuette wave (iii) at 1,881.28, which would provide alternation in depth of correction between minuette waves (ii) and (iv) and would see downwards movement find final support about or just above the upper aqua blue trend line, continuing a pattern which has lasted about a year now.
+A clear breach of this channel to the downside provides strong confirmation that minuette wave (iv) has arrived.
+Minuette wave (iv) may reach as low as the 0.618 Fibonacci ratio of minuette wave (iii) at 1,881.28, which would provide alternation in depth of correction between minuette waves (ii) and (iv).
+Downwards movement may find final support about or just above the upper aqua blue trend line, continuing a pattern which has lasted about a year now.

 The large maroon – – – channel is copied over from the weekly chart.
 It is drawn in exactly the same way on bull and bear wave counts.
 For the bull wave count this channel is termed a base channel about primary waves 1 and 2.
 A lower degree second wave should not breach the lower edge of a base channel drawn about a first and second wave one or more degrees higher.
 The lower maroon – – – trend line differentiates the bull and bear wave counts at cycle degree and monthly chart level.

-Micro wave 2 may not move beyond the start of micro wave 1 below 1,955.59.
+Micro wave 4 may not move into micro wave 1 price territory above 1,967.31.

 Bearish Alternate Wave Count